HOrdover/craftlit-cranford/CURRENT-Book/MOBY/001 Moby Full Text.md

 [^31]: CRAP - where is Patagonia?
 Argentina??? “with all the attending marvels of a thousand Patagonian sights and sounds”
 [^32]: see note 30 “barbarous coasts” isn’t barbarous to Melville
 [^33]: Fates = Goddesses who control human destiny and life.
 Clotho spins the thread of life, Lachesis determines its length and Atropos cuts it off.
-_______
-Yes—it’s true, and also deeply weird and wonderful.

-Let’s break it down:
-⸻
-“Pythagorean maxim” — Don’t Eat Beans?
-Yes, in ancient sources, one of the more enigmatic rules attributed to Pythagoras and his followers was:

-“Abstain from beans.”

-Interpretations vary wildly:
-• Literal: Avoid eating beans because they cause flatulence—which would be especially relevant on a ship, where breezes travel from bow (forecastle) to stern (quarterdeck), meaning officers are downwind of common sailors.
-• This is clearly the joke Melville is making.
-• Mystical: Some Pythagoreans believed beans were connected to the soul or reincarnation, possibly because bean plants were thought to contain human life-force or that beans were somehow porous to souls.
-• Political: In some Greek city-states, votes were cast with black or white beans—so abstaining from beans could mean abstaining from politics.
-• Medical: Some ancient thinkers thought beans were “unclean” or caused disturbing dreams.
-⸻
-Melville’s Use of the Joke
-“…head winds are far more prevalent than winds from astern (that is, if you never violate the Pythagorean maxim)”

-He’s saying:
-• Normally, you’re upwind of your own trouble.
-• But on a ship, wind flows back from the sailors to the officers.
-• So if a sailor violates the bean-abstaining rule, it’s the Commodore on the quarterdeck who suffers!

-Translation:
-If you eat beans, the Commodore’s gonna know.
-⸻
-CraftLit Annotation:
-Pythagorean maxim – The phrase “don’t eat beans” comes from ancient Pythagorean teachings.
-Though its exact meaning is debated, Melville clearly uses it here to make a joke about bodily functions and naval hierarchy.
-On sailing ships, the wind flows from front to back—so officers on the quarterdeck breathe whatever the sailors on the forecastle emit.

-Melville folds a fart joke into a philosophical allusion—classic Moby-Dick.

-Would you like this added to your Loomings note or turned into a glossary entry for “Pythagorean maxim”?
+[^34]: Elaboration on the Pythagorean Maxim: “Pythagorean maxim” — Don’t Eat Beans?
+Yes, in ancient sources, one of the more enigmatic rules attributed to Pythagoras and his followers was: “Abstain from beans.”
+Interpretations vary wildly: • Literal: Avoid eating beans because they cause flatulence—which would be especially relevant on a ship, where breezes travel from bow (forecastle) to stern (quarterdeck), meaning officers are downwind of common sailors. • This is clearly the joke Melville is making. • Mystical: Some Pythagoreans believed beans were connected to the soul or reincarnation, possibly because bean plants were thought to contain human life-force or that beans were somehow porous to souls. • Political: In some Greek city-states, votes were cast with black or white beans—so abstaining from beans could mean abstaining from politics. • Medical: Some ancient thinkers thought beans were “unclean” or caused disturbing dreams. ⸻ Melville’s Use of the Joke: “…head winds are far more prevalent than winds from astern (that is, if you never violate the Pythagorean maxim)” —He’s saying: • Normally, you’re upwind of your own trouble. • But on a ship, wind flows back from the sailors to the officers. • So if a sailor violates the bean-abstaining rule, it’s the Commodore on the quarterdeck who suffers! —Translation— If you eat beans, the Commodore’s gonna know.